Professional Program in Athletic Training

 Graduate Program Director

-Students in the Athletic Training program will incur additional expenses related to the program such as books, supplies, athletic training uniform, and travel to off campus clinical placements.
+Students in the Athletic Training program will incur additional expenses related to the program such as books, supplies, athletic training uniform, cost of criminal background check for school placements and travel to off campus clinical placements.

 Student Outcomes Assessment: